What is a Variable Annuity?

 With hundreds of cases under our belt, we are seasoned in the area of securities fraud.
 We are keenly aware of the legal duties brokers and brokerage firms have to their customers, and the best ways to recover for the damages you have incurred.
 If you believe you have been misled to a variable annuity investment that has wreaked havoc on your bottom line, it’s imperative that you contact the experienced attorneys at Oakes & Fosher.

-When you contact our St. Louis variable annuity lawyers, we will provide you with a free consultation, where we review your broker’s conduct and potential case.
+When you contact our variable annuity lawyers, we will provide you with a free consultation, where we review your broker’s conduct and potential case.
 Our team of paralegals and attorneys have extensive knowledge and resources to fight for the compensation you deserve.
 Call us at 314.310.0279 or complete our online contact form to get started.
+Our St. Louis-based variable annuity fraud law firm is able to represent you in arbitration in various places across the country.